yungone/spark-nb/README.md

-# spark-nb
+## spark-nb
-An implementation of Naive Bayes classifier using Apache Spark
+A distributed implementaiton of the naive-bayes document classifier using Apache Spark.